-WHEREAS, in accordance with Resolution No. 2022-, adopted

-, 2022, by the Council of the City of Richmond, the City again selected the Owner as its preferred casino gaming and resolved that if the City receives certification by the Board (as defined below) pursuant to section 58.1-4107 of the Act and the City and the Owner have executed this Agreement, the City will petition the Circuit Court of the City of Richmond asking that a Referendum (as defined below) again be held pursuant to section 58.1-4123 and 24.2-684 of the Act; and
+WHEREAS, in accordance with Resolution No. 2023-, adopted , 2023, by the City Council, the City again selected the Owner as its preferred casino gaming and resolved that if the City receives certification by the Board (as defined below) pursuant to section 58.1-4107 of the Act and the City and the Owner have executed this Agreement, the City will petition the Circuit Court asking that a Referendum (as defined below) again be held pursuant to section 58.1-4123 and 24.2-684 of the Act; and

-WHEREAS, the agreements, commitments and obligations in this Agreement were a material inducement to the City selecting Owner as the City's "preferred casino gaming operator".
+WHEREAS, the agreements, commitments and obligations in this Agreement were a material inducement to the City selecting Owner as the City's "preferred casino gaming operator" and a material inducement to Owner to continue to pursue such selection.